Lightnet/lovr_sandbox/README.md

  * UI tests.

 # Information:
-  This is 3D lovr lua scripting build test.
+  This is 3D Lovr lua scripting build test.
 Base on Love2D to Lovr for 3D.

-  For reason to create this project is small file.
-It size is 4.63 MB.
-As simalar to game gotot engine.

-  Lovr have prebuilt camera and scene.
+Lovr have prebuilt camera and scene for virtual reality devices.
+It can be disable.
 It just empty scene with the camera movement.

+  For reason to create this project is small file if possible.
+It size is 4.63 MB for application to run.
+As simalar to game Gotot Engine.
+But does not have editor.

+  The smallest first person shooter game. https://en.wikipedia.org/wiki/.kkrieger

   Read more on https://lovr.org

+  Will build simple minecraft block world but not the procedure terrain generater.
+As well simple chat message test.

 # Features:
  * Network Enet